Cecropia Moth: the Life Cycle of the Largest Moth in North America

 I knew the Cecropia moth was the largest moth in North America but I wanted to know just how big.
 When this stunning female Cecropia moth in my yard finally spread her wings while mating (they usually sit with their wings folded together over the back), I really wanted to measure her to see how big her wingspan was.
 But I also really really didn’t want to spook her while she was mating and wreck her chances of reproducing.
 Even if she had been alone, I still wouldn’t have laid a ruler across her back to satisfy my selfish desire to measure her.

-With a limited time to live (only about 10 days) and a limited amount of energy to spend on her task (mating and laying eggs) I didn’t want her to waste any of that energy by forcing her fly away in fear or drop to the ground in a defensive reaction (something large silk moths may do).
+With a limited time to live (only about 10 days) and a limited amount of energy to spend on her task (mating and laying eggs) I didn’t want her to waste any of that energy by forcing her to fly away in fear or drop to the ground in a defensive reaction (something large silk moths may do).
 Remember, she cannot eat to recapture that energy!
 I’ve read that these moths are pretty docile and can be handled by humans without too much stress, but I preferred to take the respectful route and leave her alone.

 So instead I came up with a less-invasive way to measure this incredible animal.
 I photographed her with her wings open from a distance that I knew wasn’t disturbing her, and then I photographed a ruler in the same spot from the same distance and overlaid them in Photoshop.
 Here’s my process and my result.